 Of course, having a recovery snack of protein, complex carbs, and healthy fats post-workout will restore energy and repair muscle.
-But just how much should you be eating, and just how hungry is normal?
+But just how much should you be eating, and just is it normal to be that hungry after workouts?
 If you can't even make it to the shower before digging in, it could be an even greater problem than you realize.

-Luckily, these experts chimed in to discuss exactly why you're so ravenous after exercise (FYI: It's totally normal) as well as some tips for taming those hunger levels and grabbing the right kind of fuel.
+Luckily, experts chimed in to discuss exactly why you're so hungry after workouts as well as some tips for how to tame those hunger levels, avoid overeating, and chose the right kind of fuel.

-After a workout, it makes sense to be hungry—you're taxing your body and often pushing it to its limits.
+After exercise, it makes sense to be ravenous—you're taxing your body and often pushing it to its limits.
 And while you might notice a decrease in appetite during the workout, you might start to feel famished shortly following the session, explains Partha Nandi, M.D., F.A.C.P., creator and host of the medical lifestyle television show Ask Dr. Nandi.

 In another study (performed only on men), researchers found that working out for longer durations (an hour or so) at a more moderate speed will likely cause you to feel hungrier than if you were performing an intense bout of HIIT training, lasting a shorter 20 to 30 minutes.
 So, what's the deal?

 Why You're So Hungry After Workouts